brendengerber/strapi-for-dokku-custom/README.md

-# Website for blgerber.com
+# Strapi Configured for Dokku
 ## **Desctiption**

-The backend for this website is built using a self hosted Headless CMS (Strapi) for blgerber.com.
+See www.blgerber.com for an example in action.
+The server for this website is built using a self hosted Headless CMS (Strapi) deployed on Digital Ocean using Dokku.
 It allows content management for the photos in the galleries and the text in the about section.
 The frontend was built using React and Tailwind by my awesome wife [Thu Smiley](https://github.com/thusmiley).

 ## **Technologies**
 1. Strapi (Headless CMS)